Demographics of London: Population density

-The population density of London was 5,727 per km2 in 2011.
+The population density of London was 5,727 per km^{2} in 2011.

 Urban and metropolitan area

 At the 2001 census, the population of the Greater London Urban Area was 8,278,251.
 This area does not include some outliers within Greater London, but extends into the adjacent South East England and East of England regions.
 In 2004, the London Plan of the Mayor of London defined a metropolitan region with a population of 18 million.

 Eurostat has developed a harmonising standard for comparing metropolitan areas in the European Union.
 The population of the London Larger Urban Zone is 11,917,000.
 It occupies an area of 8920 km2.
 Another definition gives the 2007 population of the metropolitan area as 13,709,000.

 Ethnicity

 For the overwhelming majority of London's history, the population of the city was ethnically homogenous with the population being of White British ethnic origin, with small clusters of minority groups such as Jewish people, most notably in areas of the East End.
 From 1948 onwards and especially since the 1990s, the population has diversified in international terms at an increased rate.

 In 2011, it was reported for the first time that White British people had become a minority within London, establishing that London was a majority-minority city within the UK.
 In 2005, a survey of London's ethnic and religious diversity claimed that there were more than 300 languages spoken, and 50 non-indigenous communities with a population of more than 10,000 in London.